S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Objection**: A _reason_ why doing something stands in the way of (more) effective response to an organizational driver (or objective).
 **Operations**: The work being done to create and deliver value, guided by governance **Organization**: A group of people collaborating towards a shared driver (or objective).
-**Organizational Driver**: A driver that is (directly or indirectly) related to an organization's primary driver.
+**Organizational Driver**: A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.
 **Pattern**: A template for successfully navigating a specific context.